abdulisik/creator-finder/README.md

 Data Collection: YouTube API integration for automated link extraction from YouTube channels, with future potential for additional API integrations.

 Hosting: Full stack hosting on Cloudflare for a streamlined, scalable deployment.

+Paid Tier: Uses non-free Cloudflare Queues for asynchronous processing, check commit log if you want to revert.
+Workers Free is also limited to 50 subrequests, meaning you'll need to retry the request repeatedly during authorization, although it does work with that caveat.

 ## Development